manticoresoftware/manticoresearch/docs/installation.rst

 For more information about using Docker, see the `Docker Docs <https://docs.docker.com/>`__.

-The searchd daemon runs in nodetach mode inside the container.
+The searchd daemon runs in nodetach mode inside the container under **manticore** user.
 Default configuration includes a simple Real-Time index and listens on the default ports (9306 for SphinxQL, 9312 for SphinxAPI and 9308 for HTTP).

 The image comes with MySQL and PostgreSQL client libraries for indexing data from these databases, as well as with the expat library for XML indexing.